-Consent is an understandable exchange of affirmative words or actions, which indicate a willingness to participate in mutually agreed-upon sexual activity.
+Consent is an understandable exchange of affirmative words or actions, which indicate a willingness to participate in mutually agreed upon sexual activity.
 Consent must be informed, freely and actively given.
 It is the responsibility of the initiator to obtain clear and affirmative responses at each stage of sexual involvement.
-Consent to one form of sexual activity [like kissing] does not imply consent to other forms of sexual activity [like sex].
+Consent to one form of sexual activity [like kissing does not imply consent to other forms of sexual activity [like sex].
 The lack of a negative response is not consent.
 An individual who is incapacitated by alcohol and/or other drugs, both voluntarily or involuntarily consumed, may not give consent.
 Past consent of sexual activity does not imply ongoing future consent.
 What is Intimate Partner Violence (IPV)\?

 IPV includes any act of violence or threatened act of violence that occurs between individuals who are involved or have been involved in a sexual, dating, spousal, domestic, or other intimate relationship.
-IPV may include sexual assault, stalking, and physical assault.
-A pattern of behavior is typically determined based on the repeated use of words and/or actions and inactions in order to demean, intimidate, and/or control another person.
+IPV may include Sexual assault, Stalking, and/or physical assault.
+IPV may involve a pattern of behavior used to establish power and control over another person through fear and intimidation, or may involve one-time conduct.
 This behavior can be verbal, emotional, and/or physical.
 What is Stalking\?